DSV Limiting Factor: Ergonomics, safety, and life support

 Emergency release systems are provided for the batteries, so they can be jettisoned if they fail dangerously, and for the thrusters and manipulator arm, in case they get snagged on an obstacle which could prevent the vessel from surfacing.

 Deployment and recovery

 Launch and recovery from DSSV Pressure Drop is by a hydraulic luffing (tilting) A-frame over the transom.
 The vessel is stowed on deck in a cradle.

 Name

-In Iain M. Banks' novel The Player of Games, the General Offensive Unit (demilitarised) Limiting Factor is the sapient warship provided to the main character Jernau Morat Gurgeh for transport to Empire of Azad to take part in a board game tournament.
+In Iain M. Banks' novel The Player of Games, the General Offensive Unit (demilitarised) Limiting Factor is the sapient warship provided to the main character Jernau Morat Gurgeh for transport to the Empire of Azad to take part in a board game tournament.
 It is nominally demilitarised, but retains part of its main armament.

-Expeditions
+After the sale of the submersible to the research group Inkfish in 2022, it was renamed Bakunawa after the Filipino mythological creature Bakunawa.

+Sale

+The DSV and support vessel DSSV Pressure Drop were sold in 2022 for an undisclosed amount to Gabe Newell's Inkfish ocean-exploration research organisation.
+The sale included a Kongsberg EM124 multibeam echo-sounder and three robot landers.

+Inkfish plans to use the HES system to continue exploring the ocean depths, led by Prof Alan Jamieson of the University of Western Australia, who was chief scientist on most of Vescovo's expeditions.

+The DSV was renamed to Bakunawa and the support vessel to Dagon.